 You’ll likely find that there are many advantages to forming an LLC in Georgia rather than choosing another business structure.
-But here are the three main benefits that typically sway small business owners’ decisions about what sort of business entity they want to form.
+But here are the three main benefits that typically sway small business owners when it comes to what sort of business entity they decide to form.

-The first benefit that we’ll discuss is arguably the most important to many business owners: personal liability protection and asset protection.
+The first benefit is arguably the most important to many business owners: personal liability protection and asset protection.
 The owner of an LLC in Georgia cannot be held responsible on a personal level for the debts and liabilities of their LLC.

-If your Georgia business is to declare bankruptcy or be sued and it happens to be an LLC then the creditors of your Limited Liability Company can’t come after your personal assets in order to seek legal compensation for the debts of your LLC.
-As an LLC owner, you will have personal liability protection as well as asset protection which means that things like your house, car and personal bank account funds are all protected.
+If your Georgia business declares bankruptcy or is sued and it happens to be an LLC, the creditors of your Limited Liability Company can’t come after your personal assets in order to seek legal compensation for the debts of your LLC.
+As an LLC owner, you will have personal liability protection as well as asset protection, which means that things like your house, car, and personal bank account funds are all protected.

-We’ve seen a lot of unexpected calamities over the past few years in America (like wildfires, hurricanes, floods, horrible winter storms and a global, viral pandemic, just to name a few), so we’ve learned that even the most successful businesses can be toppled overnight by an unexpected event.
+Even the most successful businesses can be toppled overnight by an unexpected event.
 Because of this, many small business owners place a lot of importance on the personal liability protection and asset protection that a Georgia LLC can provide.
-Even if your business in Georgia fails, you’ll still be able to keep your assets which is just enough security to provide peace of mind to many business owners.
+Even if your business in Georgia fails, you’ll still be able to keep your assets, which is just enough security to provide peace of mind to many business owners.

 The second benefit of forming an LLC in Georgia is the privacy and protection of your personal information you can choose to utilize.

-Unfortunately for everyone, cyber criminals have become adept at what they do over the past decade.
-With the smallest most seemingly insignificant bits of information they can quickly steal your identity and thousands of dollars in debt in your name.
+Unfortunately for everyone, cybercriminals have become adept at what they do over the past decade.
+With the smallest most seemingly insignificant bits of information they can quickly steal your identity and accumulate thousands of dollars in debt in your name.

-However, forming an LLC in Georgia means you have the option to protect your information and keep it off of the public record away from criminal eyes.
+However, forming an LLC in Georgia means you have the option to protect your information and keep it off the public record, away from criminal eyes.

 As an LLC owner in Georgia protecting your information is a simple as hiring an LLC formation service.
-An LLC formation service will register their own information with the Georgia Secretary of State rather than your own so that their information is put on public record.
+An LLC formation service will register their own information with the Georgia Secretary of State rather than your own so that their information, not yours, is put on public record.
 This is a win-win situation because you still maintain ownership of your LLC while also protecting your personal information.

-The last benefit of forming an LLC that I will discuss are the taxation benefits that LLCs receive.
+The last benefit of forming an LLC that I will discuss are the tax benefits that LLCs receive.

-The tax benefits of LLCs are most significantly seen when compared with corporations.
-You see, corporations are subject to what is known as “double taxation”.
+The tax benefits of LLCs are most obvious when compared with corporations.
+You see, corporations are subject to what is known as “double taxation.”

-You may ask what double taxation is, so I will explain.
-A corporation's profits are taxed at special corporation rates and dispersed shareholders as dividends which are taxed differently from personal income.
-Therefore, a corporation's profits are taxed twice before they even make it to the shareholders which is why it is called “double taxation”.
+A corporation's profits are taxed at special corporation rates and dispersed to shareholders as dividends, which are taxed differently from personal income.
+Therefore, a corporation's profits are taxed twice before they even make it to the shareholders, hence “double taxation.”

-Avoiding “double taxation” is not the only tax benefit that an LLC in Georgia will receive.
-In 2017, the Tax Cuts and Jobs Act was established and provided LLCs with a tax benefit known as the Qualified Business Income Deduction (QBID).
-QBID provides a 20% tax deduction that is exclusive to LLCs.
+Avoiding double taxation is not the only tax benefit that an LLC in Georgia will receive.
+In 2017, the Tax Cuts and Jobs Act provided LLCs with a tax benefit known as the Qualified Business Income Deduction (QBID).
+QBID provides a 20% tax deduction exclusive to LLCs.

 Now you should know what an LLC is as well as the reasons to start an LLC, so we can now discuss how to form an LLC in Georgia.
-If you still believe that a Georgia LLC is right for your business then keep reading to learn the five steps you will need to take to form an LLC in Georgia.
+If you still believe that a Georgia LLC is right for your business, keep reading to learn the five steps you need to take to form an LLC in Georgia.